KainTheDev/multi-purpose/DOCUMENT.md

 # Package Documentation

-This document provides an overview of the functions and methods available in multi-purpose package.
+This document provides an overview of the functions and methods available in your package.
 You will find details on how to use each code snippet, examples, and explanations.

 ## `customSearch`